-Bieber wins again, Lindor homers as Indians down Twins 4-2
+Lindor homers, Bieber wins again as Indians down Twins 4-2

 UP NEXT

-Indians: Mike Clevinger returns to the roster and starts for Cleveland, which has forgiven him and Zach Plesac for breaking team rules and COVID-19 protocols.
-The right-hander last pitched for Cleveland on Aug.
+Indians: Clevinger returns to make his first start since Aug.
 5, three days before he and Plesac ventured out of the team’s hotel in Chicago and risked exposure to the coronavirus.
+He’ll face Minnesota right-hander José Berríos.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports